 - In 2011, 48% of UK woodland was assessed as being accessible to the public; around two thirds of the UK population had visited woodland in the last few years.

 The Annual Business Survey reported average employment in 2010 of 14 thousand in forestry and 29 thousand in primary wood processing.

 - The Forestry Commission's net expenditure on public forests totalled £56 million in 2011-12, and a further £134 million were spent by the Commission on other activities, including grants, administration and research.

 - The UK was the third largest net importer (imports less exports) of forest products in 2010, behind China and Japan.

 Geographical breakdown: England, Wales, Scotland and Northern Ireland

 Data: All tables are available to download from the Forestry Statistics publication.
 In addition, longer time series data for some topics are available from the topic pages on our website.

 Tel: 0131 314 6171

 26 September 2013

-There is no pre-release access to Forestry Commission National Statistics in their final form.
+There is no pre-release access to these publications in their final form.
 Further information can be found in the pre-release access pages.